 How to choose a Wedding Photographer

 I thought that I might share with you some tips on choosing a wedding photographer – in case any of you are getting married in the near future!
 It is never to early to start looking for a photographer and build up a relationship with them before the wedding day.
-I have hd several meetings recently with couples (most of whom have booked) so this is in mind at the moment.
+I have had several meetings recently with couples (most of whom have booked) so this is in my mind at the moment.

 I recommend trying out a few photographers that you are interested in.
 Try arranging a simple studio shoot with the photographer, or a little something at a location.
 This way you can get a feel for how well you get on with the photographer and you might save yourself a lot of anguish later on by building up your confidence in their skills.

 Some photographers include a pre-wedding shoot in their packages and these are great as ‘taster’ sessions.
 You can then use the resulting pictures as a feature at the reception – maybe have all your guests sign the frame of an informal shot of you both, while they wait to be seated.